PepsRyuu/dock-window-preview/README.md

 * Improve performance of rendering of thumbnails and CPU usage for mouse tracking.
 * Custom theming with the config file.
 * Once there's a great user experience, investigate how to contribute to brew.
+* Support auto-hiding dock and dock in alternate locations.
+* Ensure preview does not appear outside of the monitor's area